lumeland/lume.land/docs/overview/about-lume.md

 - **It's Deno:** Forget about managing thousands of packages in `node_modules` or complex bundlers.
 Lume only installs what you need.
 Clean, fast and secure.

-## Do you want to create a blog?
+## Launch fast with Lume Themes

-Try the [base-blog](https://github.com/lumeland/base-blog) template repository, ready to start a blog in seconds.
+Want to skip the setup?
+Try [Lume Themes](/themes) and go live in seconds.